hotpunkx/glitchguess/docs/prd.md

   + **Human Thinks Mode**: You think of something in the chosen category, AI asks up to 20 yes/no questions to guess it
   + **AI Thinks Mode**: AI thinks of something in the chosen category, you ask yes/no questions and make guesses
   + **1v1 Multiplayer Mode**: Play against a friend in real-time (private or public game), one player thinks while the other guesses, then switch roles in rematch
+- Game rules:
-- Game rules:\n  + Maximum 20 questions per round
+  + Maximum 20 questions per round
   + Answer with Yes/No/Sometimes
   + All answers must be within the selected category
   + Make your final guess anytime during the game